axanthos/orange3-textable/docs/rst/illustration.rst

-In a paper reflecting about terminology in the field of Digital Humanities [#]_, Patrik Svensson compares the evolution of the frequency of expressions *Humanities Computing* and *Digital Humanities* in 20 years of archives of the `Humanist discussion group <http://dhhumanist.org/>`_.
+In a paper reflecting about terminology in the field of Digital Humanities [#]_, Patrik Svensson compares the evolution of the frequency of expressions *Humanities Computing* and *Digital Humanities* over 20 years of archives of the `Humanist discussion group <http://dhhumanist.org/>`_.
 He uses these figures to show that while the former denomination remains prevalent over these two decades, the latter has been quickly gaining ground since the 2000s.